-Paper-Based Assessment (PBA) Item Samplers are designed to familiarize students with the paper-based format of the PEAKS and Alaska Science assessments.
-The PBA Item Samplers provide students an opportunity to experience all item types within each gradeand subject-specific test.
+Paper-Based Assessment (PBA) Item Samplers are designed to familiarize students with the paper-based format of PEAKS.
+The PBA Item Samplers provide students an opportunity to experience all item types within each grade- and subject-specific test.
 The PBA Item Samplers are available on the PEAKS webpage (education.alaska.gov/assessments/peaks.)